-Jane Marquardt is an American attorney, businesswoman, grandmother, social activist, and occasional Huffington Post contributor.
+Jane Marquardt is an American attorney, businesswoman, grandmother, social activist, and occasional Medium and Huffington Post contributor.

 Jane Marquardt began her legal career at the Utah Legal Services and then practiced law in northern Utah, with an expertise in tax and estate planning.
 She now serves as the Vice Chair of Management & Training Corporation (MTC).
 She holds a degree from the University of Utah in Political Science, a J.D. from the S.J.
 Quinney College of Law, and a LLM (Master of Laws) in Taxation from the University of San Diego College of Law.